-- Enrollment is open to anyone 16 years of age or older. - Under certain circumstances a student 15 years of age or younger may enroll with special permission from the instructor. - For any questions, please call 309-796-8223.
+- Enrollment is open to anyone 16 years of age or older, unless indicated in the description. - Under certain circumstances a student 15 years of age or younger may enroll with special permission from the instructor. - · For any questions, please call 309-796-8223.